Key eCommerce Metrics ... and Airplanes?

 - Return on ad spend (ROAS)

-The number of visitors to your site that purchase can be affected by many factors, including your site’s user experience, the products you’re featuring and your marketing efforts and promotions.
-Conversion is a primary lever that you can impact.
+The number of visitors to your site who purchase can be affected by many factors, including your site’s user experience, the products you’re featuring and your marketing efforts and promotions.
+Conversion rate is a primary lever that you can impact.
 Your conversion rate is calculated by dividing the number of conversions (aka purchases) by the total number of visitors to your site and multiplying by 100.

 Orders are a function of traffic and conversions (traffic x conversion rate = orders).
 Therefore, to increase orders, you need to increase traffic and/or conversions.
 A common mistake is to focus on orders as a primary lever and decide, for example, to try and increase orders by 10% next month.
 You don’t control orders; instead, focus on traffic and conversions.

 This metric is straightforward; pull your daily gross sales from Shopify daily.
-You’ll want to monitor sales to make sure your daily, weekly and monthly sales numbers are on track to hit your goals.
-If you notice sales are down on a typically high performing day, investigate further.
+You’ll want to monitor sales to make sure your daily, weekly, and monthly sales numbers are on track to hit your goals.
+If you notice sales are down on a typically high-performing day, investigate further.
 For example, you could discover you ran out of inventory in a top-selling product.
-Your six pack provides the nearly real-time red flag needed to fix the issue quickly, versus potentially letting it linger for days.
+Your six-pack provides the nearly-real-time red flag indicating that you need to fix the issue quickly, versus potentially letting it linger for days.

-Average order value (AOV)
+Average Order Value (AOV)

-Return on ad spend (ROAS)
+Return on Ad Spend (ROAS)

-Takeoff: Making the six-pack actionable
+Takeoff: Making the Six-Pack eCommerce Metrics Actionable

-Now that you’re regularly monitoring your KPI six pack, you’re in tune with what to expect on a typical day.
+Now that you’re regularly monitoring your KPI six-pack, you’re in tune with what to expect on a typical day.
 That’s great.
 But what can you do with the eCommerce metrics now that you're tracking them?
 You can use them to take action—make adjustments and track progress towards achieving your business goals.

-Monitoring the six pack not only helps you flag problems, it can help you identify opportunities to increase revenue.
-For example, if you notice that one metric, such as AOV, is outperforming expectations, you could try throwing more fuel on the fire, such as adding product bundles or a different free shipping promotion.
+Monitoring the six-pack not only helps you flag problems, it can help you identify opportunities to increase revenue.
+For example, if you notice that one metric, such as AOV, is outperforming expectations, you could try throwing more fuel on the fire: you can add new product bundles, upsells, or a different free shipping promotion.

-Plot a different course
+Plot a Different Course

 Don’t get caught off guard with missed goals at the end of a month or quarter.
-If you stick to a daily review of the six pack, you’ll have a longer runway to identify and fix issues so you can keep your numbers on track.
+If you stick to a daily review of the six-pack, you’ll have a longer runway to identify and fix issues so you can keep your numbers on track.
 For instance, knowing that your sales are going to be lower than expected in the first half of the month indicates you’d better change tactics before the month is out to get as close to your goals as possible.

-Prepare for turbulence
+Prepare for Turbulence